rogeredthat/gokulkrishh.github.io/_drafts/how-to-setup-webpack-2.md

 // Check if build is running in production mode, then change the sourcemap type if (process.env.NODE_ENV === "production") {
-  config.devtool = "source-map";
+  config.devtool = ""; // No sourcemap for production

-  // Can do more here
+  // Add more configuration for production here like
-  // JSUglify plugin
+  // Uglify plugin
   // Offline plugin
-  // Bundle styles seperatly using plugins etc,
+  // Etc,
 }

 module.exports = config;
 ```

-Thanks for reading my article.

 #### Articles References:

 - <a href="https://blog.flennik.com/the-fine-art-of-the-webpack-2-config-dc4d19d7f172#" target="_blank">The Fine Art of the Webpack 2 Config</a>
 - <a href="https://www.sitepoint.com/beginners-guide-to-webpack-2-and-module-bundling" target="_blank">A Beginners Guide to Webpack 2 and Module Bundling</a>
-- <a href="https://github.com/webpack/webpack/tree/master/examples" target="_blank">Webpack examples</a>
+- <a href="https://github.com/webpack-contrib/awesome-webpack" target="_blank">A curated list of awesome webpack resources, libraries and tools.</a>

+Thanks for reading my article.